McAwesome123/fractalrhomb/README.md

 If successful, it should say "Logged in as [user]"

-Otherwise, it likely would have given an erorr.
+Otherwise, it likely would have given an error.

 To view command line parameters, add `-h` to the end.